unit73e/haskell_exercises/ch1_answers.md

 4
 ```

+In fact any operator can be written in prefix form.

 ## 7

+Haskell operators are distinguished from other grammar elements by being
-An infix operator and its operands do not have to be separated by spaces:
+composed of only a special set of symbols.
+The operator and its operands do not
+have to be seperated by spaces:

 ```haskell
 Prelude> 2+2